People who try to supplement their spiritual diet with lawlessness or other heresies risk losing their identity, and ultimately their spiritual life.

 Nothing is more confused than the state of religion today.
-God's people can stay above the fray by being firmly grounded in His Word.
-Included are seven principles of Bible study.
+However, God's people can stay above the fray by being firmly grounded in His Word.

 We are on the threshold of the greatest period of testing ever to come upon mankind.
 We need a sense of hope and faith to stay focused on our calling.

 If the Founders of the United States had been ardent followers of Christ, they would not have legalized chattel slavery through the Constitution.

 We must avoid forgetting the connection between past and present, especially as our forebears had to battle outer and inner enemies of God's truth.